Alierenkayhan/Alierenkayhan/README.md

 <p><img align="right" src="images/gif/gif2.gif" alt="Alierenkayhan" width ="230" height = "320" /></p>

 - 🇹🇷  I live in Istanbul, Turkey.
-- 🚀 I am an Entrepreneur.
+- 🚀 I am an developer.
 - 🗣️ I can speak English, Turkish, and German.
-- 📚 I'm studying Computer Education and Educational Technology (CET) at Boğaziçi University.
+- 📚 I graduated with a GPA of 3.54, earning the title of second in Computer Education and Educational Technology (CET) at Boğaziçi University, the Special Secretary Award, and High Honors.
-- 🔭 I’m not currently working.
+- 🔭 I’m currently working in Memoria Bilişim ve Medya A.Ş as a Full Stack Developer.
 - 🌱 I’m currently learning Web Development and Cyber Security.
 - 💬 Ask me about anything.
 - 📫 How to reach me: a.erenkayhan@gmail.com